Rosie04102003/Rosie04102003/README.md

 ## Hi there! 👋

-#  I'm Rose Anne Gito, previously fond of backend development, now turned full-stack enthusiast!
+I'm Rose Anne Gito, previously fond of backend development, now turned full-stack enthusiast!
 Not only that, I also thrive in situations that calls for leaderships!
+I work with both web development and mobile development platforms, and my new knowledge as of writing is Flutter :)

+## Hands-on Experiences in:
+☆ Java, Spring Boot
+☆ Javascript, Vuejs & Reactjs
+☆ C#, .NET
+☆ SQL

 <!--